-The Graduate School Student Travel Grant has three application cycles per year for domestic (including Mexico and Canada) and international (excluding Mexico and Canada) travel:
+The Graduate School Student Travel Grant has three application cycles per year for travel:

-- Applications are only open and available during the 72-hour period listed.
+- Applications are only open and available during the time period listed.

-- The applicant must be a full-time graduate student in good standing, and the travel must occur while the applicant is a current student.
+- The applicant must be enrolled full-time as a graduate student and in good academic standing.

 - The applicant must be traveling outside the state of Colorado.

-- The applicant must be traveling to a meeting or conference to present his/her own work or work on which he/she is the primary author.
+- The applicant must be traveling to a meeting, conference, or similar event to present their own research or work in which they are the primary author.

-- An applicant receiving significant funding (over $800 for domestic travel and $1,500 for international) from an outside source (fellowship, stipend, scholarship, grant, departmental travel grant) is not eligible.
+- An applicant receiving significant funding (over $1,000 for travel within the United States, $1,250 for travel to Canada or Mexico, and $2,000 for international travel not including Canada or Mexico) from an outside source (fellowship, stipend, scholarship, grant, departmental travel grant) is not eligible.